What is Project ImPACT?

 - Parents experience less stress and have more positive parent-child interactions

 Where can I access Project ImPACT?

 OneOnOne Children’s Therapy is thrilled to be the first clinic in Australia to offer Project ImPACT.
 Our Clinical Director, Susan Marden, travelled to the USA in 2019 to take part in the training program.
-She became the first Certified Project ImPACT Coach in Australia.
+She became the first Certified Project ImPACT Coach in Australia and is now a Project ImPACT Trainer Consultant.
 The other therapists in our clinic have started training in the program and we look forward to having more certified coaches in our clinic.
 It is exciting to add Project ImPACT to our Early Start Denver Model (ESDM) intervention – helping young children with autism achieve their potential.
 Project ImPACT is our parent coaching program and ESDM is our individual intervention program.
 Both programs work together seamlessly.
 If you are interested in learning more about Project ImPACT then call us on (02) 80657837 or email us here.